 The stimulant was discovered during spot checks of the horses' tongue ties, which are cloth bands used to keep the animals' tongues from rolling back into their throats during races.
 Among 222 tongue ties tested for cocaine, 32 tested positive, Sinopoli said.
-The positive tests were on thoroughbred horses from Sportsman's Park and horses harness from Hawthorne, Maywood and Fairmont Park.
+The positive tests were on thoroughbred horses from Sportsman's Park and harness horses from Hawthorne, Maywood and Fairmont Park.
 "We started testing the tongue ties for cocaine Jan.
 20 after we got word from Canadian authorities in Alberta that cocaine was showing up in horses there," Sinopoli said.
-"We also had four cocaine posisaid, "The thing you worry about with a guy like Rickey is he hasn't played football for a while.
-But if you're a player like he was in high school, and if you had that aggressive attitives in post-race urine tests on harness horses."
+"We also had four cocaine positives in post-race urine tests on harness horses."
 Among those suspended Tuesday was Jere R. Smith Sr., the second-leading trainer at Sportsman's Park with 15 winners.
 Smith was suspended for 30 days and fined \$500 after his horses tested positive three times, Sinopoli said.
 Smith denied any connection with the drug.

 "I've never been near any cocaine and plan to fight this deal to the limit," Smith said.
-"I would never jeopardize my position as one of the leading trainers and use cocaine.'
+"I would never jeopardize my position as one of the leading trainers and use cocaine.

 Thoroughbred trainers Charles Bettis, Tom Tomillo and Darren Heinrich also were fined \$500 each.

 he wanted to find out how good

 he could be in football?
 Or was

 it because his future in basketball, where he was a solid

 defensive player but rough on

 "I felt basketball was where I

+was happy.
+Of course, I was

+happy.
+I don't have a problem

+with basketball.
+It's just that at

+this time I'm ready to play football to see how I do," Dudley

 Ohio State basketball coach

+Randy Ayers said, "He felt he

+had to see if he could handle

 the situation.
 But to give it a

 legitimate shot, he had to be in

 The dalliance with football

 will severely hamper Dudley's

 contributions to an already

 depleted basketball team.
 He

 intends to stay with the football

-spring drills.'

-was happy.
-Of course, I was
+team through the season.

 offense, was limited?